 Modular Patterns aims to enhance the sustainability and adaptability of DIY sewing for passionate at-home sewists.
 The team, in collaboration with the DIY sewist community, have developed a more sustainable and modular approach to sewing patterns.
 By analysing and assessing current patterns and their usage, the project focuses on reducing paper waste while increasing the joy of creating personalised handmade wardrobes.

 The idea behind the project

-Modular Patterns is inspired by the desire to make at-home DIY sewing more sustainable and adaptable for a wide range of passionate at-home sewists.
+Modular Patterns aims to make at-home DIY sewing more sustainable and adaptable for passionate at-home sewists.

 TAUKO and THE FOLD LINE discovered an opportunity for innovation in developing, distributing, and communicating at-home sewing patterns.
 Together with their DIY sewist community, they created a way to make sewing patterns more modular, less material demanding, and hence more sustainable, while preserving the spirit of creating and the handcrafted personal wardrobe.

 Building an updated method of using and sharing patterns, the partners analysed and assessed patterns, how consumers use them, and how they are delivered and shared.
 This project strives to make patterns more ecological and user-friendly by paying specific attention to the quantity of paper often used in printed patterns, whether at a copy shop or at home.

 TAUKO Magazine is a trailblazing independent print journal for home sewers worldwide.
 It includes sewing patterns as well as interviews and essays from worldwide authors.

 The Fold Line is an award-winning online sewing pattern retailer.
 They provide a large selection of paper and digital PDF sewing patterns, as well as copy shop printing services and global delivery.